Skip to menu Skip to content Skip to footer

 Entry requirements

-There are no entry requirements for this course.
+There are no entry requirements or prerequisites.

 What you'll learn

-• Understand the principles for translating data into influential data stories for different audiences
+• Understand the principles for translating data into influential data stories for different audiences.

 Time commitment